From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

 The variable \texttt{V2} has been identified as the most important variable in the RF model.
-Figure~\ref{fig:searandomforest} shows \texttt{V2} is the most important variable in the model’s predictions, this can be observed at both the $3$-rd and $10$-th indices.
+Figure~\ref{fig:searandomforest} shows that \texttt{V2} is the most important variable in the model’s predictions.
 Specifically, within the range of 0 to 7.5, noticeable variations in the behavior of \texttt{V2} are evident.
 These changes suggest that the influence of \texttt{V2} on the model's output has shifted in these specific instances, potentially due to variations in the data distribution during these batches.
 The observed changes in \texttt{V2} highlight how shifts in important variables can significantly impact the model's performance and its ability to generalize well to incoming data.
 This further emphasizes the importance of monitoring key variables closely, as even small changes in their behavior can lead to drift detection and the need for model adaptation, particularly when dealing with real-time data streams.

-\subsection{\texttt{Hyperplane}}

-The results in Table~\ref{tab:exp_Hyperplane} demonstrate that, for the \texttt{Hyperplane} dataset, the PDD method generally showed competitive accuracy rates only at $20$ batches.
-Specifically, the LR model achieved an accuracy of $0.8648$ with $10$ batches, which was comparable to methods like KSWIN and EDDM.
-However, as the number of batches increased to $30$, the accuracy of PDD decreased significantly, reaching $0.5219$ for the LR model, indicating diminished performance outside the $20$ batches.

-An examination of the train and test set accuracies reveals a potential overfitting issue.
-The training accuracy for LR was $0.7320$, while the test accuracy was 0.6165 for 10 batches, $0.6717$ for $20$ batches, and $0.5113$ for $30$ batches.
-Similarly, DT and RF models also showed discrepancies between train and test accuracies, suggesting that the models may be overfitting the train data.
-This overfitting likely impacts the drift detection capabilities of PDD, as evidenced by the reduced number of detected drifts in comparison to other methods when overfitting is present.

-When utilizing PDP values calculated between the train and test sets, the PDD method detected fewer drifts than other methods under conditions indicative of overfitting.
-For instance, with the RF model at $20$ and $30$ batches, PDD identified only $4$ and $0$ drifts, respectively, whereas methods like KSWIN and EDDM detected up to $22$ drifts.
-This behavior suggests that PDD may be less sensitive to drifts in scenarios where the model is overfitting, potentially reducing the number of false positive drift detections.
-However, it also raises concerns about the method's ability to identify actual drifts when the model's performance is compromised by overfitting.

-Methods such as KSWIN and EDDM consistently detected a higher number of drifts across different batch sizes, which underscores their sensitivity in identifying changes but also increases the risk of false positives.
-HDDM-A and HDDM-W detected fewer drifts, especially at lower batch sizes, maintaining relatively stable accuracy but not outperforming PDD in some cases.
-PH and DDM exhibited moderate performance; PH detected fewer drifts while maintaining reasonable accuracy, whereas DDM's performance was inconsistent, particularly in RF models where it detected very few drifts.
+\subsubsection{\texttt{Hyperplane}}